-Submission of a proposal indicates acceptance by the firm of the conditions contained in this request for proposal unless clearly and specifically noted in the proposal submitted act between the Distric ct and the firm selec ted.
-The District reserv es the right to reject a ny or all proposals.
+Submission of a proposal indicates acceptance by the firm of the conditions contained in this request for proposal unless clearly and specifically noted in the proposal submitted and confirmed in the contract between the District and the firm selected.
+The District reserves the right to reject any or all proposals.